-In today’s fast-paced business environment, communication is critical.
+In today’s fast-paced business environment for securing communication, communication is critical.
 As companies rely more on phone systems for daily operations, the security of these systems becomes paramount.
 One of the underlying technologies enabling global telephony is SS7 (Signaling System No. 7).
 But how secure is SS7, and what does it mean for your business?
 This article delves into the intricacies of SS7, its benefits, vulnerabilities, and how it can either bolster or compromise your business phone system.

 Understanding Business Phone Systems